 CAREGIVERS SUPPORT GROUP

 Caregivers often overlook giving care to themselves.
 This group focuses on helping caregivers share their experiences and struggles with other caregivers, and share support and resources.
 To learn more, contact Reva Farenback-Brateman at firstname.lastname@example.org.
 Sponsored by Samaritan Life-Enhancing Care.

-Seeing It Through Together, a low vision educational and support group, is for anyone coping with visual impairment, including macular degeneration or other eye diseases.
+Our low vision educational and support group is for anyone coping with visual impairment, including macular degeneration and other eye diseases.
 Participants will get support, gain valuable resources, and hear from expert presenters in this group.
 To learn more, contact Mindy Elkins at email@example.com.
 Sponsored by Bookbinder Law, LLC.